 The following represents a list of possible additional PacketCable services that MAY be supported.
 The list, though meant as a rough guideline, is by no means comprehensive, and it is expected that as the scope of services grows, this list will be expanded.
-These services are not defined in more detail in this document except for Three-Way Call and Customer Originated Trace services which are defined in Section 8.
+These services are not defined in more detail in this document.

-- Three-Way Call

 - Call transfer

 - Speed dialing

 - Caller name and number

 - Caller name and number privacy

 - Selective screening services

 - Pay-per-communication services (900, etc.)

 - Distinctive notification (to identify callee in a multiple-party household)

 - Priority notification (to prioritize incoming communications)

-- Customer Originated Trace

-- Selective forwarding
+- · Selective forwarding

 - Rejection (activate and deactivate)

 - Teletype translation services

 - Multi-line hunt group services

-- Virtual second line (multiple lines) - Alternate billing methods (collect, third number billed, credit card, pre-paid services, etc.)
+- Virtual second line (multiple lines)

+- Alternate billing methods (collect, third number billed, credit card, pre-paid services, etc.)